Legal requirements for companies

-If you want to set up a company you’ll need to complete the registration process with ASIC and check that your company complies with its obligations under Australian law.
-Here we outline your legal requirements.
+If you want to set up a company, you will need to complete the registration process with ASIC.
+You will also need to check that your company complies with its obligations under Australian law.
+On this page we outline your legal requirements.

 - Set up a registered office, place of business and directors